RESEARCH & INNOVATION

 Mason Gross is home to a world-renowned faculty that conducts research and actively fosters a culture of research among our students.
 See the full faculty directory for a more detailed look at faculty work.

-Mason Gross also houses three research centers that stand at the leading edge of their disciplines: the Documentary Film Lab, the Integrated Dance Collaboratory, and the Rutgers Printmaking Collaborative.
+Mason Gross also houses four research centers that stand at the leading edge of their disciplines: the Arts in Health Research Lab, the Documentary Film Lab, the Integrated Dance Collaboratory, and the Rutgers Printmaking Collaborative.
 Read about the innovative work of these research centers.

 Research at Mason Gross